 EducATE - School Feeding Programme

 ATE works with government schools in Lawra, Ghana, to reduce hunger and increase pupil attendance by providing free school meals.
-The school feeding program reaches almost 1,000 children each day, mainly in rural, hard-to-reach areas, where some families can afford as little as four meals
+The school feeding program reaches almost 1,000 children each day, mainly in rural, hard-to-reach areas, where some families can afford as little as four meals a week

 This project is vital whilst food insecurity remains high